HectiqAI/hectiqai.github.io/_posts/2020-02-16-voxmedia-collab.md

         </p>

         <p>
         	Two weeks ago Google announced their intentions to completely phase out third-party cookies in Chrome within two years.
 This announcement puts the final nail in the coffin for third-party cookies.
-Marketers and Brands now need to find other ways to make their marketing as effective while respecting the new privacy rules. <span class="text-primary">Compagies that still don't have any plan about this right now will be left behind. </span>
+Marketers and Brands now need to find other ways to make their marketing as effective while respecting the new privacy rules. <span class="text-primary">Companies that still don't have any plan about this right now will be left behind. </span>
         </p>
         <h2 class="font-weight-bold mt-8">
 				  Learning to know your audience using first-party contextual data only.